dhisana-ai/gtm-ai-tools/README.md

 The repository ships with a library of small, focused utilities—fetch a CRM contact, search Google for a company or person, validate an email address, and so on.
-Feed these examples into the Codex CLI or the coding agent to generate a custom workflow script.
+Feed these examples into the utility generator or the coding agent to generate a custom workflow script.
 Once generated, you simply run that workflow over and over.
 When processing hundreds or thousands of records, this "generate once and reuse" model is far cheaper and more efficient than dynamically choosing tool